saml812/website-com-port-communication/README.md

-# A simple website that allows for serial communication
+# A simple website that allows for serial communication to serial devices